 • It does not matter, the main thing is for the child to read

-• Reading is both images, and tactile sensations, and the smell, only a paper book can really instill a love of reading
+• Reading is images, tactile sensations, and smells; only a paper book can truly instill a love of reading

 Voted: 60Are you for paper books or electronic?